okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-self-reg/aspnet/integrationsteps.md

 </div>

-### Step 9: Call VerifyAuthenticatorAsync to verify password (User enters password)
+### Step 9: Call VerifyAuthenticatorAsync to verify password

-When the user fills out the new password and clicks **Register**, a call to `VerifyAuthenticatorAsync` is made to verify (in this case, to set the password for the new user).
+When the user fills out the new password and clicks **Register**, a call to `VerifyAuthenticatorAsync` is made to verify (in this use case, to set the password for the new user).
 Use the `Code` property in the `VerifyAuthenticatorOptions` parameter to store the new password.